dassencio/nmeagen/README.md

 # Description

 NMEA Generator is a drawing tool for generating GPS logs in NMEA format.
-Being a web application consisting of a single HTML file, it can be opened inside a web browser and used directly without the need for any installation or configuration work.
+Being a web application consisting of a single HTML file, it can be opened in a web browser and used directly without the need for any installation or configuration work.

 This project contains the script (written in Python 3) used to generate the NMEA Generator application.
 An example of a publicly available instance of